francESCOBAR99/InternetTechnology_project/README.md

 ### Business Logic

-Based on the UC-4 and UC-5, there will be the opportunity that the user can report a post and the Admin to delete it and also take measures to act on this report.
+Based on the UC-4 and UC-8, there will be the opportunity that the user can report an offer and ask the admin to delete it and therefore, take measures to act on this report.

-- If the offer on the platform looks suspicious, the user is allowed to report it through a "Report!" button to the Admin.
+- If the offer on the platform looks suspicious, the user is allowed to report it through a "Report!" button to the admin.
-- If the offer on the platform looks suspicious, the Admin is allowed to delete the post and either warn or ban the user from creating new posts.
+- If the offer on the platform looks suspicious, the admin is allowed to delete the post.

 **Path**: (path for the business logic to be still attached)